-Today, there are many individual use cases and products—all creating their versions of a metaverse.
+Today, many individual use cases and products are creating their versions of a metaverse.
 With almost everything shifting online, it makes sense to analyze the benefits a virtual store brings with itself.
 These benefits are:

 Virtual stores allow you to connect with customers in a way retail giants can’t.
 Online shopping does not offer the warmth of a human touch—a personal connection that makes customers feel valued and secure.
 But virtual stores in the metaverse can change that game forever.

-In the metaverse, customers will have the opportunity to start an online conversation with the salesperson, allowing them to experience the same level of service as in-store shopping.
-Though it may seem impersonal, it elevates the customer experience to the premium level because the brand engages with the customers in real-time at their convenience, uninterrupted by physical borders.
+In the metaverse, customers can start an online conversation with the salesperson, allowing them to experience the same level of service as in-store shopping.
+Though it may seem impersonal, it elevates the customer experience to a premium level because the brand engages with the customers in real-time at their convenience, uninterrupted by physical borders.

 With virtual stores, you can own the commerce experience through and through.
 It allows you to create a seamless journey from your online store to a physical location.